PyPSA/atlite/paper/paper.md

 e.g. being outside of protected areas or at a sufficient distance to residential areas.

 `atlite` provides a performant, parallelized implementation to calculate land-use availabilities within all grid cells of a Cutout.
 As illustrated in Figure \ref{fig:land-use}, the entries $A_{r,x,y}$ of an Availability Matrix $\textbf{A}$ indicate the overlap of the eligible area of region $r$ with grid cell at $(x,y)$.
 Note that this is analogous to the Indicator Matrix $\textbf{I}$ but with reduced area.
 The user can exclude geometric shapes or geographic rasters of arbitrary projection, like specific codes of the [Corine Land Cover (CLC)](https://land.copernicus.eu/pan-european/corine-land-cover) database.
+To determine capacity expansion potentials per region, `atlite` does not use an explicit placement algorithm (e.g. for wind turbines), but the product of available area and allowed deployment density.
 The implementation is inspired by the [GLAES](https://github.com/FZJ-IEK3-VSA/glaes) [@ryberg_evaluating_2018] software package, which itself is no longer maintained and incompatible with newer versions of the underlying [GDAL](https://gdal.org/index.html) software.